 St. Andrew’s provides a place for us to encounter the Holy Spirit through meeting with each other, through our involvement with the natural world as a part of creation, and through communication with the mystery of the Holy Spirit that informs our life.

 The Sacred Grounds Stewards are charged with maintaining and improving all of our parish grounds that are sacred to us.
 They maintain and improve our external church environment while gradually implementing the ongoing phases of “Encounter,” our Master Landscape Plan that was approved and adopted years ago.
 The Stewards follow a regimented landscape management plan that was developed and approved by the Vestry in 2019.
 This plan states our gardening philosophy, provides a month-to-month checklist of garden chores, pruning guidelines, and defines our pest management policy.
 It is considered to be a model for parishes in the entire Episcopal Church.
 The committee meets monthly.

-Here are some projects the Sacred Grounds Stewards worked on in 2020:
+Here are some projects the Sacred Grounds Stewards completed in recent years:

 RainWise – Phase II.
 The RainWise program is a King County and Seattle Public Utilities partnership to address stormwater pollution and combined sewer overflows by offering rebates to private property owners who install rain gardens and cisterns.
 Phase I was completed in January 2020 and included a system of rain gardens and cisterns.
 Phase II will include the installation of four additional cisterns to capture the rain runoff from the south end of the church and Mentzer House.
 Vestry, Buildings and Grounds, and the Stewards are working on the details of this plan so there is a zero net cost to the parish.

 Outdoor Garden Shed – has been cleaned and reorganized to make room for a nearby rainwater cistern.
 Thank you to Carolyn Rodenberg for doing this time-consuming and detailed work.